duneroadrunner/SaferCPlusPlus/README.md

 For items shared between asynchronous threads, use one of the [data types designed for safe asynchronous sharing](#asynchronously-shared-objects).

-After that, it's just a matter of replacing the remaining unsafe elements in your code (generally native pointers and references) with the safer substitute that works best.
-You might want to leave C++ references for last, because a) they seem to be empirically (if not theoretically) less prone to bugs than pointers, and b) the library does not provide a directly compatible substitute (although [`TRegisteredRefWrapper<>`](#tregisteredrefwrapper) can be used in some situations), so references generally have to be substituted with pointers, which involves the extra bit of work of changing your dots to arrows.
+After that, it's just a matter of replacing the remaining unsafe elements in your code (such as native pointers) with the safer substitute that works best.

 And if at some point you feel that these new elements involve a lot of typing, note that many of the elements have short aliases that can be used instead.
 Just search for "shorter aliases" in the header files.
 Or, of course, you can create your own to suit your preferences.